 Grounding for Control Transformers

-Grounding connections to a transformer presents its own set of challenges.
-This article addresses these challenges and several common configurations for grounding control transformers.
+Grounding transformer connections presents its own set of challenges.
+This article addresses these challenges and several common configurations for control transformer grounding.

 Any electrical control equipment schematic reveals a large number of bonded ground connections.
 Many of the connections are obvious, such as different control cabinets, different electrical supply lines, etc. But an often confusing point arises with the many ground connections associated with transformers.